Updated: September 16, 2024

 National Standards for Out-of-Pocket Health Care Expenses

-The IRS has National Standards for out-of-pocket health care.
-Out of pocket health care expenses includes monthly expenses for prescription drugs, medical care (no elective procedures), medical supplies, including eyeglasses and contact lenses.
+The IRS also has National Standards for out-of-pocket health care.
+Out-of-pocket health care expenses include monthly expenses for prescription drugs, medical care (no elective procedures), and medical supplies including eyeglasses and contact lenses.
 This expense category does not pertain to health insurance.
-The IRS allows $75 a month for the taxpayer and each dependent.
-For taxpayers or dependents over 65 years old, the monthly allowable expense is $153.
+As of 2024, the IRS allows $83 a month for the taxpayer and each dependent.
+For taxpayers or dependents over 65 years old, the monthly allowable expense is $158.

 Local Standards for Housing and Utilities

 The IRS has “housing and utilities” standards.
 Housing and utilities pertain to mortgage payments or rent, property taxes, insurance, water, maintenance, interest, gas, electric, heating oil, cell phone service, cable, and internet.
 The allowable monthly expense for housing and utilities is determined by what county you live in (primary residence) and the size of your family.
-You can find updated 2022 allowable living expenses for housing and utilities here.
+You can find updated 2024 allowable living expenses for housing and utilities here.
+Once you reach the page, select your state for a breakdown of expenses by county.

 Housing and utilities are one monthly number.
-Sometimes, if you are above the IRS standard, the IRS may make an exception.
+Sometimes, if you are above the IRS standard, the IRS may make an exception because it's generally not reasonable to expect someone to move.
+However, the IRS will not approve excessive rent or mortgage payments, if the agency believes that you could reasonably reduce your expenses and pay your tax bill.

 Local Standards for Transportation